 Fuel oil procured from non-reliable sources often has high levels of water and solids.
 Also, stored fuel oil accumulates water and rust contaminants.

 Alfa Laval centrifugal separators purify the fuel oil to remove sludge and water.
 HFO is then ready to feed the engine for reliable performance.

 A power utility in Latin America wanted to convert their diesel engines to operate on Heavy Fuel Oil.
 Dolphin supplied a ‘plug-n-play’ fuel oil purification module shown above.

 The system included an Alfa Laval disc stack centrifuge with accessories.
 Accessories included in-line electric heaters and high-pressure pumps to ease the use of HFO instead of diesel.
 Reducing the viscosity & increasing the supply pressure to the engine allow this substitution.

-The operating cost savings by switching fuels justified the cost of the centrifuge system.
+The operational cost savings by switching fuels justified the cost of the centrifuge system.

 Lubricating oil is the lifeline of a power plant engine or turbine.
 Condensation and bearing wear particles are the primary impurities in all lube oils.

-Contaminated lube oil leads to premature equipment failure, which in turn leads to unanticipated downtime and unplanned maintenance.
+Contaminated lube oil leads to premature equipment failure, leading to unanticipated downtime and unplanned maintenance.

 Lube oil conditioning modules maintain moisture and particle contamination to an acceptable level.
 This clean lube oil reduces downtime and improves equipment reliability.

-The image shown is that of a small lube oil conditioner from Dolphin Centrifuge.
-This module has a small footprint and supplied with castors to offer mobility.
+The image of a small lube oil conditioner from Dolphin Centrifuge shows.
+This module has a small footprint and is supplied with castors to offer mobility.
 This explosion-proof centrifuge cart is suitable for hazardous areas.